eappel/RGBColorSlider/README.md

 ### [RGBColorSliderDelegate.h](https://github.com/eappel/RGBColorSlider/blob/master/Classes/RGBColorSliderDelegate.h)   [/ .m](https://github.com/eappel/RGBColorSlider/blob/master/Classes/RGBColorSliderDelegate.m)

 RGBColorSliderDelegate manages the colors of RGBColorSlider objects.
 When `-connectToDelegate:` in [RGBColorSlider.m](https://github.com/eappel/RGBColorSlider/blob/master/Classes/RGBColorSliderDelegate.m) is called, a degate method (`-connectSlider:toColor:`)  assigns the slider object to the correct property in the delegate object.
-Depending on the slider's color, one of the following properties will be set:
+Depending on the slider's color, one of the following properties will be set
 ```objective-c
 @property (nonatomic, strong) RGBColorSlider *redSlider;
 @property (nonatomic, strong) RGBColorSlider *greenSlider;